e-candeloro/Python-ROS-pub-sub/README.md

     source ~/.bashrc

 Now, every time you open a terminal, this command is executed.
+You can do these two commands for every package you install, simply by substituting the `python_example_ros` part with your `package_name`!

 ### 4. Initialize a roscore
 Open a new terminal, and type: